 Professionals are Not able to turn OFF the comments button to our live clients.

-A professional makeup artist will develop a better understanding of what people are looking for with their makeup, we will develop our techniques and skills at a deeper level, and we will ultimately become a better communicator with our craft compared to any influencer because we working with multiple models/clients every day.
+A professional makeup artist will develop a better understanding of what people are looking for with their makeup, we will develop our techniques and skills at a deeper level, and we will ultimately become a better communicator with our craft compared to any influencer because we are working with multiple faces, personalities, and different needs from our models/clients daily..

 Professional forms relationships with their clients so that we can better understand the style and personality of our client.